Indhu3237/ATM_Interface/README.md

-ATM Interface is a console-based project with 6ix different classes.
+ATM Interface is a console-based project with six different classes.